Crownmuri/LaMulana2Archipelago/README.md

   - If you play with an AP generated seed, you can turn on the toggles for AP based filler rewards and restricting ankhs to be guardian specific.

 ## Issues
-- Minor: Only if AP is connected before L2ShopDatabase is constructed, it can patch in the NPC dialog confirmation text.
-But otherwise you can still rely on the item labels in the shop.
 - Minor: Some text does not wrap nicely after patching in AP label names.
 - Minor: Death Link sometimes not sending out to other players
 - Fake items are currently overwritten as the new filler, so there are no actual traps at this point in development.